DomArruda/DocTabularize/README.md

 This tool takes a PDF document, extracts the data inside, and organizes it into structured tables.
 It is designed to be reliable: it checks its own work, retries when something goes wrong, and learns from past runs to improve over time.

+# Potential Use Cases

+- Turning unstructured data within documents into structured, tabular data.
+- Feature Generation across unstructured data for use in models that work best with Tabular data (e.g CATBoost)
+- Synthetic data generation for Fine-Tuning tasks.

-## What it does (in simple terms)
+## What it does

-Imagine you have a stack of paper documents — invoices, reports, contracts.
-You want to turn them into an Excel spreadsheet without typing everything by hand.
-This pipeline acts like a careful assistant that:
+An agent acts as an assistant that:

 1. **Reads** the PDF and splits it into pages.
 2. **Groups** pages that talk about similar things (like all invoice pages together, all report pages together).